 E: Literary criticism etc.

 Voyage to a Beginning was originally published in 1969, a more thorough autobiography was published in 2005 (Dreaming to Some Purpose).
 His play Strindberg (orig.
-Calder & Boyars, 1970) was reissued by Paupers’ Press, as was a collection of previously unavailable dramatic works, The Death of God and Other Plays.
-Important books such as New Pathways in Psychology (1972, now available digitally from Amazon) and The Craft of the Novel welcomed him back to Gollancz.
+Calder & Boyars, 1970) was reissued by Paupers’ Press, as was a collection of previously unavailable dramatic works, The ‘Death of God’ and Other Plays.
+Important books such as New Pathways in Psychology (1972) and The Craft of the Novel welcomed him back to Gollancz.
 The latter book took some critical flak at the time (1975) for suggesting that Lord of the Rings would become more popular as the decades wore on.
 Wilson 1 – TLS critics 0.
-Small press stuff from this era such as ‘Tree’ by Tolkien and essays on Wilhelm Reich, Hermann Hesse, Jorge Luis Borges and the late Ken Russell are now rarities.
+Small press books and pamphlets from this era such as ‘Tree’ by Tolkien and essays on Wilhelm Reich, Hermann Hesse, Jorge Luis Borges and the director Ken Russell are now rarities but really only of interest to obsessive collectors.
 A Book of Booze (again, Gollancz, 1974) was apparently written so the author could claim his wine as a business expense (!)